Datatab

 Analytically test data for normal distribution

-With all these tests, you are testing the null hypothesis that your data is normally distributed.
-So, the null hypothesis is that the frequency distribution of your data is normally distributed.
-To reject or not reject the null hypothesis, you get a p-value out of all these tests.
-Now the big question is whether this p-value is smaller or larger than 0.05.
+In all of these tests, you are testing the null hypothesis that your data are normally distributed.
+The null hypothesis is that the frequency distribution of your data is normally distributed.
+To reject or not reject the null hypothesis, all these tests give you a p-value.
+What matters is whether this p-value is less than or greater than 0.05.

 Null hypothesis Test for normality

-If the p-value is smaller than 0.05, this is interpreted as a significant deviation from the normal distribution and you can assume that your data are not normally distributed.
-If the p-value is greater than 0.05 and you want to be statistically completely clean, you cannot necessarily say that the frequency distribution corresponds to the normal distribution, you just cannot disprove the null hypothesis.
+If the p-value is less than 0.05, this is interpreted as a significant deviation from the normal distribution and it can be assumed that the data are not normally distributed.
+If the p-value is greater than 0.05 and you want to be statistically clean, you cannot necessarily say that the frequency distribution is normal, you just cannot reject the null hypothesis.

-For your information, you can use the Kolmogorov-Smirnov test and the Anderson-Darling test to test distributions other than the normal distribution.
+Note: The Kolmogorov-Smirnov test and the Anderson-Darling test can also be used to test distributions other than the normal distribution.

 Disadvantage of the analytical tests for normal distribution